yayahjb/cqrlib/CQRlib/README_CQRlib.txt

                  CQRlib -- ANSI C API for Quaternion Rotations

-                                  Release 1.0.1
+                                 Release 1.0.2
-                                23 February 2009
+                                  14 June 2009
                       (c) 2008, 2009 Herbert J. Bernstein
-                      yaya at bernstein-plus-sons dot com
+                    undefined at bernstein-plus-sons dot com
                You may distribute the CQRlib API under the LGPL

-   This release is a minor documentation update to the original 1.0 release of 22 February 2009.
+   The 1.0.2 release correct the Makefile for case-sensitive file systems and to include -lm in loading.
+Release 1.0.1 of 23 February 2009 was a minor documentation update to the original 1.0 release of 22 February 2009.

    CQRlib is an ANSI C implementation of a utility library for quaternion arithmetic and quaternion rotation math.
 See